jijirae/thesecondopinion/docs/about.md

 4. **TrendMicro Housecall**
    - This program is the property of Trend Micro Incorporated.
 All rights reserved.

-5. **Kaspersky Virus Removal Tool**
+5. **Emsisoft Emergency Kit**
-   - This program is the property of Kaspersky Lab.
-All rights reserved.
+   - This program is the property of Emsisoft Ltd. All rights reserved.

 6. **Malwarebytes Free**
    - This program is the property of Malwarebytes Inc. All rights reserved.